jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Evolution Yea or Nea

 Act three is the nail bitter.
-The time when a good writer rewards the audience with the final duel.
-Who's going to win?
+The time when a good writer rewards the audience with the final duel, and the discovery of who's going to win?
 Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
 Life is a real-life game, so you decide the winner.

 You can always be a player god or protagonist because the game of evolution never stops.
-Life always wants more adaptions faster.
+Life always wants more adaptions.
 And right now, we've upgraded to the Internet Age with our technology.
 But not our culture.

 Thus, act three is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you hate antagonism even more than racism and communism?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
 Do you want to hold the levers of power in your society instead of complaining, protesting, and begging?
 Do you think our rulebook of regulations, codes, and laws should be easy to access, use, and understand?

+Do you want to live a happy life?

 Open up Instagram, YouTube, or WhatsApp.
 So easy and effective.

-Now, when you look at the 1969 way of life run by Big Business and Big Government, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever to everyone's downfall?
+Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age to everyone's downfall?

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
-Do you realize you have the right, and duty, to solve your problems with modern tools?
+Do you realize you must solve your problems with modern tools?
+Do you realize it's your natural right to have a happy life?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
 Driving to work in Boston blizzards, forcing people to call into call-centers, depending on doctor writing to record our medical histories.